petervanhemert/TFS-2017_CD_CI/README.md

 ## Share your code with Visual Studio 2017 and Team Services Git

-- Create repo from an empty folder.
+- Create repo from new project.
 - Create repo from existing code on your computer.
 - Clone an existing repo.

 ### Create local Git repo.

-Create a local Git repo for your project from an empty folder or a folder containing existing code on your computer.
+#### Create a local Git repo for your project from a folder containing existing code on your computer.

 Create a new local Git repo for your project by selecting <img src="/MD_Images/addsrccontrol.png" width="150"/> on the status bar in the lower right hand corner of Visual Studio.
 This will create a new repo in the folder the solution is in and commit your code into that repo.